The treatment of property that is gone!

 - If the funds have been generated by a party post-separation from his or her own endeavours or a loan, they generally would not be added back as a notional asset or liability in the calculation of the net property of the parties.
 However, funds generated post-separation from assets or businesses that both parties had made significant contributions to or have legal entitlements in, may need to be looked at differently from other post-separation incomes, or acquisitions.

-The treatment of funds used to pay legal costs ultimately remains a matter of the discretion of the Court.
+The treatment of funds used to pay legal costs ultimately remains a matter of discretion for the court.

 - Monies reasonably spent by a spouse in the conduct of their post-separation lives will not usually be added back into the property pool.